Are credit card rewards taxable? A guide to credit cards and taxes

 discontinued

 • Rewards: Cardholders earn three points per $1 on the first $150,000 spent in shipping purchases; advertising purchases made with social media sites and search engines; on internet, cable and phone services; and on travel annually.
 They also earn unlimited one point per $1 spent on all other purchases.
-Additionally, cardholders earn 25% more in travel redemption points through Chase Ultimate Rewards.
+Additionally, cardholders earn 25% more in travel redemption points through Chase Travel.

 • Annual Fee: AnnualFees